 “I want attitude this time, this is character building,” he said.
 “Let’s get the job done this time around,” he said.

-AT took advantage of its opportunity.
-After going down 6-0 and being pinned at the first spot, Matthews pinned her opponent during the second period of her match, winning AT’s first six points of the night and bringing the sidelines and crowd to life.
+Although Glenbard West struck first early on, winning its matchup against AT at the first weight class, Matthews pinned her opponent during the second period of her match, winning AT’s first six points of the night and bringing the sidelines and crowd to life.

 Two more pins followed, including a pin by Mondragon after multiple takedowns.